 The size of each crystal point within the geode plays a large role in amethyst value as well.
 Large points are considered to be more valuable because they are rarer.
 They took thousands of years longer to form than smaller points in conditions that had to be just right.

 Geodes that have thinner concrete walls and a smaller base are more valuable.
 As we explained in our article, An Astonishing Behind-the-Scenes Look at the Amethyst Cathedral, the outer walls and base of amethyst geodes are manmade and are concrete, which is very heavy.
 Since geodes are sold by weight, that added concrete increases the cost of the geode without providing any additional beauty or healing properties.

 Almost all geodes have had some type of repair done to them.
 It's part of the nature of the mining process, which you can learn more about here.
 In addition, there are often natural cracks that occur as part of the formation process.
 Value is driven up when these cracks and repairs are minimal and well hidden.

 Rare Formations & Rims

 In rare cases, amethyst geodes will contain calcite, golden goethite needles, or gypsum formations, or an agate rim.
 These things make the geode more unique and provide a beneficial combination of additional healing properties that increase its value.

-The Cosmic Cuts Grading System
+What is the Cosmic Cuts Grading System?